NeneWang/Concept-Logs/pages/Videogame Storytelling.md

 	- Better not have storytelling, or backgorund-like.
 Make it dumb Fumnmu. with some hidden Trailer and Backgrounds
 	- Anti Patterns:
 		- Genshin Impact - Breaks the immersion having characters.
 Makes no sense to have that many cut scenes to be honest
 		- Wow and Other MMORPGs such as Dragon Nest.
-(Breaks Immersion, is everyone on this epic )
+(Breaks Immersion, is everyone on this epic journey? xdd)
 	- Good Examples
 		- Lethal Company
 		- Hell Divers